 Voila by Sobeys grocery delivery service is available in the GTA and Hamilton areas, the Greater Montreal Area, and Quebec City.
 You can place an order for pickup at select Sobeys locations in Canada as well.
 It is not available in all regions, so check before you order.

 You can get grocery and household essentials, including some items from Well.ca and Farmboy.
-For delivery in Ontario and Quebec and pickup in Ontario, your order must be a minimum of $50.
-For curbside pickup in all other regions, your order must be a minimum of $40.
+For delivery and pickup, your order must total $35 or more before taxes.

 13. Tiggy Grocery Delivery

 Tiggy is a grocery delivery app operating in parts of Vancouver and Toronto.
 They stock items like grocery essentials, pastries from local bakeries, and brewed coffee made on site.